 There is a lot of commentary regarding the role of AI in healthcare, but despite all the noise we must remember that, ultimately, AI is here to help, not to take.
 The practical, wholesome role of AI is to relieve us of our burdens so that we can get back to doing the human things that make us better, and wonderfully different, than any supercomputer.

 In healthcare, there is constant change.
-Knowledge evolution and tech innovation make for a medical landscape that is always shifting.
-For practitioners, getting comfortable with one approach or system only means closer proximity to its next edition.
+Knowledge evolution and tech innovations make for a medical landscape that is always shifting.
+For practitioners, getting comfortable with one approach or system only means closer proximity to its next iteration.
 Over the past ten years, nothing embodies that ever-changing philosophy more than medical note taking solutions.

 In just a short amount of time, we’ve seen numerous solution-based approaches.
 From in-person and virtual scribes to dictation devices and speech to text technology, the changes have been frequent and swift.
-Now, in the age of machine learning, we’re ushering in the newest solutions: Artificial intelligence that can listen to a patient encounter and automatically produce medical notes.
+Now, in the age of machine learning, we’re ushering in the newest solutions: AI-powered medical scribes.

 Technology like this has the true potential to transform the lives of physicians and how they are able to provide care.
 But, it raises many difficult questions as well, in ethics and in practice.
 If we let AI sneak in the backdoor, what potential does it have to proliferate deep into medicine and disrupt the rest of the healthcare industry?
 More importantly, how will it affect the individual providers who allow the rest of us to flourish?